fredericoeusebio/cloudresume/README.md

 ### Create a GitHub Repository (Repo)

-- Creating a GitHub repo was the first step to complete this challenge both because it is good practice to store your projects in a remote repo and because its a widely used source control software used by millions of developers for collaborative purposes and to keep track of work completed.
+- A GitHub repo was the first step to complete this challenge both because it is good practice to store your projects in a remote repo and because its a widely used source control software used by millions of developers for collaborative purposes and to keep track of work completed.
 [Please follow the link to learn how to create a github repo.](https://docs.github.com/en/get-started/quickstart/create-a-repo)